jperkin/bob/README.md

 turn.
 These are the simplest to set up and use, and so are reasonable popular amongst users, but have some major drawbacks:

- * Upgrading in place means that if a a build error is encountered, the system may be left in a degraded state until the issue is fixed.
+ * Upgrading in place means that if a build error is encountered, the system may be left in a degraded state until the issue is fixed.

  * Building directly on the system may end up finding tools and libraries on